 2. What does this story tell us of the Gentile response to the gospel?

 From the 1970's to the 1990's the pendulum swung to the left.
-Social justice ruled at the expense of free enterprise, and became well entrenched within the bureaucracy and within government-funded instrumentalities.
+Social justice ruled at the expense of freedom, and became well entrenched within bureaucracy and government-funded instrumentalities.
 In Australia, for example, the government funded media become a bastion for the social justice agenda of the left.
 Their political correctness proclaimed that "environmentalists are always virtuous, Species always seem to be in danger of extinction.
 Women are always coming up against patriarchy and glass ceilings. .. corporations (especially miners, the timber industry, even farmers) seem to be acting badly.
-Rich people are likely to be mean, ... the UN is a good thing, and international organizations such as Greenpeace are plucky and well-intentioned", Prof. Don Aitkin.
+Rich people are likely to be mean, ... the UN is a good thing, and international organisations such as Greenpeace are plucky and well-intentioned", Prof. Don Aitkin.